syncthing/docs/users/config.rst

         The folder is in "receive only" mode -- it will not propagate changes to other devices.

+    ``receiveencrypted``
+        Must be used on untrusted devices, where the data cannot be decrypted because no folder password was entered.
+See :doc:`untrusted`.

 .. option:: folder.rescanIntervalS

     The rescan interval, in seconds.
 Can be set to ``0`` to disable when external